bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/processor.md

 # type of &lt;processor&gt; : integer

-No documentation exists.
+Numeric type of the CPU.
+Values include:
+- 0 - standard
+- 1 - overdrive
+- 2 - dual CPU capable
+- 3 - reserved
+<p>Note: This inspector returns an &lt;integer&gt; type as on Windows platforms.</p>

 # type of &lt;processor&gt; : string

-Numeric type of the CPU.
-Values include: 0 - standard1 - overdrive2 - dual CPU capable3 - reservedNote: this inspector returns an &lt;integer&gt; type as on Windows platforms.
+String type of the CPU.
+Values include:
+- i386
+- sparc

+<p>Note: This inspector returns a &lt;string&gt; type as on AIX, Mac and Solaris platform.</p>

 # vendor name of &lt;processor&gt; : string